Sydney Harbour Bridge Description

 The bridge is made up of six million hand-laid bricks and has two main arches that support the roadway.
-The bridge is also home to the Sydney Harbour Bridge Climb, which allows visitors to ascend to the top of the bridge for spectacular views of the harbour.
+The bridge is also home to the Sydney Harbour Bridge Climb, which allows visitors to ascend to the top for spectacular views of the harbour.

-If you’re visiting Sydney, a walk or bike ride across the Sydney Harbour Bridge is a must-do.
+A walk or bike ride across the Sydney Harbour Bridge is a must-do if you’re visiting Sydney.

 Sydney Harbour Bridge Climb